 1. Downfall (2004)

-The film titled Der Untergang was directed by Oliver Hirschbiegel and happened to be nominated to the Academy Award for the best foreign picture.
+The film titled Der Untergang was directed by Oliver Hirschbiegel and happened to be nominated for the Academy Award for the best foreign picture.
 The film itself focuses on the last ten days of Hitler’s life and the fall of the Third Reich.
 Bruno Ganz delivers a powerful performance as Adolf Hitler in his last days, adamant in the face of potential defeat.
 The narrative pace effectively captures the delusions of grandeur that Hitler holds on till the very end and undercuts it at the same time with the tension of the advancement of the Red Army.
 Desertion, rage, defeat all culminate in Hitler’s bunker towards a powerful cinematic conclusion.

 Read More: Best Holocaust Movies of All Time